openstack/ironic-inspector/doc/source/user/workflow.rst

 Usual hardware introspection flow is as follows:

-* Operator enrolls nodes into Ironic_ e.g. via ironic CLI command.
+* Operator enrolls nodes into Ironic_ e.g. via `openstack baremetal CLI`_
+  command.
 Power management credentials should be provided to Ironic at this step.

 * Nodes are put in the correct state for introspection as described in :ref:`node states <node_states>`.